forsam-education/cerberus/README.md

 For the temporary state storage (and sharing it between the different instances of Cerberus running in your stack), it uses a Redis server in it's fifth version.

-## FrontEnd

-To administrate Cerberus, a web interface is available in addition to the REST API.
-You can find it's source code under the `web` directory, and it's documentation in it's [README](./web/README.md).

 ## Quality assurance

 To fix the basics of code format, you can run `go fmt ./...`.